October is a colorful season, literally and emotionally!

 Here in the U.S., October 31 is always Halloween, a folk holiday that exponentially gains popularity each year.
 The month before, costume warehouses pop up like pumpkins at every other strip mall.
 Pharmacies to clothing stores hang cobwebs, bats, and ghouls in their windows.
 Step on a neighbor’s welcome mat, and a blood-curdling screech might make you jump!

-Here in Los Angeles, Mexican-Americans afford us with another excuse to celebrate death and phantoms!
+Here in Los Angeles, Mexican traditions give us the opportunity to celebrate death and phantoms!
 Dia de los Muertos, the Day of the Dead, is on November 1.
 Neon painted calaveras (skulls) glow on home altars, at cemeteries, and most places that decorate for Halloween.
 In dioramas, the skeletons go about daily activities.
 In food, crunchy sweet confections, as well as fragrant yeasty buns and cookies, are baked to look like bones.

 Dear reader, share your ghost stories — first-hand tales of the supernatural only, please.
 Do you have personal or cultural traditions for this month, spooky or non-spooky?

 If your recollections run longer than 50 words, email them to me: ContactDaal@gmail.com

 That way I’ll run them as their own separate post on this blog.
 Got pictures that chill?
 So much the better!